 The Library provides a quiet place with minimal distractions to focus on their homework for the evening.
 After participating in a craft or maybe a snack provided through federal funding at many of the branch libraries throughout the county, students have access to a free resource not everyone knows about: Homework Help Aides.

 Kevin Kim started working as a Homework Help Aide at the beginning of the 2019 school year.
-At 24 branch libraries, opens a new window, as well as seven days a week in the William Hueneke Homework Center, opens a new window at the Downtown Main Library, Aides like Kevin are available to provide free tutoring to school-aged children and teens who may need some extra assistance in completing an assignment or grasping a new concept.
+At some branch libraries, as well as seven days a week in the William Hueneke Homework Center, opens a new window at the Downtown Main Library, Aides like Kevin are available to provide free tutoring to school-aged children and teens who may need some extra assistance in completing an assignment or grasping a new concept.

 “I’ve always loved the Library environment: the books, the staff, and the activities provide a wonderful space for fostering a love of learning,” said Kevin.
 “After learning of the Homework Help Aide job opportunity where I could be a contributor in making an impact on the community, I decided to apply.”